Escanjaque: Description of the Escanjaques

 Near a small river, Oñate found a large encampment of people he called Escanjaques.
 He estimated the population at more than 5,000 living in 600 houses.
-The Escanjaques lived in round houses as large as ninety feet in diameter and covered with tanned buffalo hides—similar in form to the grass houses of Quivira. = "They were not a people who sowed or reaped, but they lived solely on the cattle [bison].
+The Escanjaques lived in round houses as large as 90 ft in diameter and covered with tanned buffalo hides, similar in form to the grass houses of Quivira.
+"They were not a people who sowed or reaped, but they lived solely on the cattle [bison].
 They were ruled by chiefs ... [but] they obeyed their chiefs but little.
 They had large quantities of hides which, wrapped around their bodies, served them as clothing, but the weather being hot, all the men went about nearly naked, the women being clothed from the waist down.
 Men and women alike used bows and arrows, with which they were very dexterous."

-The Escanjaques led Oñate to a large settlement of their enemies, the Rayados, about 30 miles away.
+The Escanjaques led Oñate to a large settlement of their enemies, the Rayados, about 30 mi away.
 The Rayados abandoned their settlement and Oñate restrained with difficulty the Escanjaques from looting it.
 He sent them back to their own settlement.
 However, when Oñate returned to the Escanjaque settlement the next day, the Indians had turned unfriendly and he estimated that 1,500 men attacked him.
 Oñate fought a two-hour battle with them before retiring from the field and beginning his return to New Mexico.
 Oñate said that several Spaniards were wounded in the battle and claimed that a large number of Indians were killed.

 A cause of the battle may have been that Oñate kidnapped several women and children from the Escanjaques.
 Oñate released — or was forced to release — several of the women but he "took some boys upon the request of the religious, in order to instruct them in the matters of our holy Catholic faith."
 One of those kidnapped was named Miguel, a captive of the Escanjaques himself from a land he called Tancoa, possibly the Tonkawa of North Texas and Oklahoma.
 Miguel would later provide information for the first map of the region.

 The identity of the Escanjaques

 Some authorities have identified the Escanjaques as Apache, but Oñate's account would seem to distinguish them from the Apache who were by this time well known to the Spanish.
-They have also been identified as the Kaw, although not persuasively as the Kaw are not known to be on the Great Plains in 1601.
+They have also been identified as the Kaw, although not persuasively as the Kaw were not known to be on the Great Plains in 1601.